 The FDA's job is to ensure that all vaccines are safe and effective.
-Both the Pfizer and Moderna vaccines have been extensively studied and have completed the three clinical study levels required before a vaccine can be approved.
+Both the Pfizer and Moderna vaccines have been extensively studied and have received approval through Emergency Use Authorization.
 While the timeline has moved quickly given the nature of the pandemic, all appropriate steps to ensure the safety and efficacy of the vaccine have been completed.
 And as with any medication or vaccine, once the product is released to the general public where many more people receive it, there is a very small chance that very rare unexpected side effects will occur and that is why we will be monitoring people for 15 minutes after they receive the vaccine.
 Learn more about COVID vaccine safety from the CDC.

 Will we need to continue to mask and social distance once we have received the COVID-19 vaccine?

 If you are fully vaccinated, you can resume activities that you did prior to the pandemic.

 Fully vaccinated people can resume activities without wearing a mask or physically distancing, except where required by federal, state, local, tribal, or territorial laws, rules, and regulations, including local business and workplace guidance.

 Masking is still required for all, vaccinated or not, in health care settings like hospitals, long-term care, or doctor’s offices; correctional facilities, homeless shelters, or schools.
 And the federal order requiring masks on public transportation remains in place.

 Please click here for a summary of recent masking guidance changes from the CDC.

 No. The COVID-19 vaccines cannot give someone COVID-19.
 They do not contain live viruses.
 These vaccines do not affect or interact with our DNA in any way.